Thee Nagar: Critical reception

 Indiaglitz wrote "Director Thirumalai deserves credit for coming up with a movie that is fairly engaging."
 Sify wrote "There is nothing new in story or presentation and the film sags towards the climax, and is a total let down.
 Thirumalai, the director has etched the plot of the film from Dharani?s action movie Dhil, added some masala, and remixed it".
+Chennai Online wrote "The script hops, skips and jumps through situations without much consistency.
+So, by the time you get tuned to one situation, the director has gone on to a totally new one.
+And by the time you get acquainted with this new one, you are distracted by a different track.
+The messages are varied, conveyed in a confused way that doesn't make any impact".